hopper19/hopper19/README.md

 ### Hi there 👋

 My name is **Cuong Nguyen**.
-I am a student in *Computer Science* and *Computer Engineering* major at the University of Scranton.
+I am a Master's student in *Software Engineering* at the University of Scranton.
+My undergraduate degree was in *Computer Engineering* and *Computer Science*.
 - 😄 I love being involved robotics projects.
-- 🔭 I’m currently working on a machine called Automatic Slide Stainer used for biochemical research purposes.
-- 🌱 I’m currently learning in depth about embedded systems programming.
+- 🌱 I’m currently refining my skills in embedded systems programming.
-- ⚡ Fun fact: I play piano sometimes for churches and musicals.
-Origami always holds a special place in my heart.

 Here is the link to my project portfolio: https://hopper19.github.io/